fedora-infra/fedmsg/doc/config.rst

             domain names of the host machine during runtime, we need to explicitly list all of the certs in the config.

+    fedmsg.consumers.gateway.port
+        ``int`` - A port number for the special outbound zeromq PUB socket posted by :func:`fedmsg.commands.gateway.gateway`.
+The
+        ``fedmsg-gateway`` command is described in more detail in :doc:`commands`.

     zmq_enabled
         ``bool`` - A value that must be true.
 It is present solely for compatibility/interoperability with `moksha